Key Takeaways

 Which coding LLM supports the most programming languages?

-Qwen2.5-Coder 32B and DeepSeek-Coder-V2 both support 90+ languages including Python, JavaScript, TypeScript, Rust, Go, Java, C++, SQL, Bash, and Ruby.
-CodeLlama is strongest on Python and C++.
-For niche languages (Haskell, Erlang, Elixir), Qwen2.5-Coder 32B has the broadest coverage.
+Qwen 3.6 27B and Kimi K2.6 both support 90+ languages including Python, JavaScript, TypeScript, Rust, Go, Java, C++, SQL, Bash, and Ruby.
+Devstral Small 24B and Codestral 22B are strongest on Python, JavaScript, TypeScript, Go, and Rust.
+For niche languages (Haskell, Erlang, Elixir), Qwen 3.6 27B and Kimi K2.6 have the broadest coverage.

 Sources

-- HumanEval Benchmark β Official code generation benchmark from OpenAI
+- HumanEval Benchmark — Official code generation benchmark from OpenAI (legacy single-function benchmark, still cited for Qwen3 8B/Qwen3-Coder comparison)

 - Local LLMs excel at code generation, but code quality depends on prompt quality.
 Learn coding-specific prompt techniques: write better code with AI covers testing, review, and iteration.